 Address: 30100 Venice

-13. Walk Across the Rialto Bridge
+13. Find Serenity on the Rialto Bridge

 The bridge is one of the most recognizable bridges in the world and definitely something that cannot be missed while in Venice.
 It’s free to visit and walk across.
 If you want to get a little more in-depth, we offer a guided tour that explores the area, Rialto Bridge, and St. Mark’s Basilica.
 It is a great way to help you understand and enjoy Venice!